 The Minister for Health directed the Water Corporation to fluoridate the Newman drinking water supply under the WA Fluoridation of Public Water Supplies Act 1966.
-This resulted in a joint project between BHPIO and the Water Corporation to construct a Fluorosilicic acid dosing plant, which was completed after the end of the reporting period, in September 2023.
+This resulted in a joint project between BHPIO and the Water Corporation to construct a Fluorosilicic acid dosing plant, which was completed during this reporting period, in September 2023.